bcci: Cricket's bidding wars begin: BCCI sounds bugle for ICC, announces IPL media rights tender | Cricket News | ExBulletin

 This sudden announcement by part of the BCCI is in some ways also an attempt to kill several birds with a stone.
 By making the announcement early, BCCI has done the following: 1) Renewed interest among bidders looking at new franchises, knowing the industry is busily securing media rights worth over US$4 billion; 2) Given time to potential bidders to plan their pre-bid, post-bid affiliations; 3) Major companies such as Disney and Sony – which have major operational controls in Indian markets but rely on their US governments to sanction budgets – have given room and time to get their spending sanctioned; 4) Piped ICC into the media rights race as the game’s global governing body gears up to release its own ITT for the next eight-year rights cycle very soon.

-The fourth point remains the most important in the current context and has to do with ICC’s vision for the next eight years, a vision conceived by its former CEO Manu Sawhney chaired by Shashank Manohar.
+The fourth point remains the most important in the current context and has to do with ICC’s vision for the next eight years, a vision conceived by former CEO Manu Sawhney under the chairmanship of Shashank Manohar.

 ICC has scheduled a board meeting for Nov.
 16, one specifically aimed at approving the float of its media rights tender.
-BCCI is aware of this and has already informed its chairman Sourav Ganguly to vote against the idea,” say those developments follow.
+BCCI is aware of this and has already notified its President Sourav Ganguly to vote against the idea,” said those developments.

 Why?